-Monsoon rains wreek havoc in Pakistani port city, killing 20
+Monsoon rains wreak havoc across Pakistan, killing 36 people

 At least eight people were killed when a wall fell on them in a residential area.
 They included children, who were playing at the time.
 Other casualties were also reported in various parts of Karachi in the past 24 hours, bringing the death toll from rain-related incidents to more than 40 in recent weeks.

-About 120 people have died in various parts of Pakistan since June in rain-related incidents and many residents were angry with authorities for not helping them.
+At least 136 people have died in various parts of Pakistan since June in rain-related incidents and many residents were angry with authorities for not helping them.

 Monsoon rains are lashing Pakistan at a time when authorities are trying to contain the spread of the coronovirus, which has caused more than 6,283 deaths since February when the country reported its first case.
 Pakistan reported nine more deaths Friday from COVID-19, the illness caused by the virus.